-13.4 The representative must be a member of the Association and a resident of South Australia.
+18.5 The representative must be a member of SAWSDA and a resident of South Australia.

-13.5 To be chosen as a representative for South Australia, the competitor must also be prepared to be an ambassador for the state at any official function, meeting etc. which may occur during the competition.
+18.6 To be chosen as a representative for South Australia, the competitor must also be prepared to be an ambassador for the state at any official function, meeting etc. which may occur during the competition.
 Their dog must also be presented in acceptable condition at the time of the competition.